Harry Swinney

-Harry L. Swinney (born April 10, 1939) is an American physicist noted for his contributions to the field of nonlinear dynamics.
+Harry Leonard Swinney (born April 10, 1939) is an American physicist noted for his contributions to the field of nonlinear dynamics.

 Personal life

 Harry Leonard Swinney was born in Opelousas, Louisiana, on April 10, 1939.
 His parents were Leonard R. Swinney and Ethel Bertheaud Swinney.
 In 1967 Harry Swinney married Gloria T. Luyas, and in 1978 they had a son, Brent Luyas Swinney.
 Brent died of cancer in 1995 and Gloria died of cancer in 1997.
 Harry Swinney married Lizabeth Kelley on August 12, 2000.

 Education

 Swinney attended elementary school in Austin, Texas, and in 1957 graduated from Homer Louisiana High School.
 In 1961 he was awarded a B.S. with honors in physics by Southwestern at Memphis (now Rhodes College), where he was inspired by his physics professor and research mentor, Jack H. Taylor.
 In 1968 he was awarded a Ph.D. in physics by Johns Hopkins University; his advisor was Herman Z. Cummins.